cpp-for-yourself/lectures-and-homeworks/lectures/googletest.md

 ### Testing our own libraries
 <!-- Talking head -->
 For now we've only checked very trivial things in our tests.
+I mean, we've been testing a function that we wrote directly _in the test file_!
-If we want to use other libraries here we can easily do that by adding those libraries as dependencies and including the appropriate header files here.
+If we want to use other libraries here we can easily do that by adding those libraries as dependencies to the test CMake target and including the appropriate header files in the C++ test file.

 If you don't know what I'm talking about then watch [this tutorial about libraries](headers_and_libraries.md) and then [this one about cmake](cmake.md).